-'''

-as amended for Food and Beverage on August 25, 2009;

-as amended for Cashiers on October 14, 2009;

-as amended for Security on October 27, 2009;

-as amended for Count team members on February 16, 2016.
+as amended for Food and Beverage on August 25, 2009; as amended for Cashiers on October 14, 2009; as amended for Security on October 27, 2009; as amended for Count team members on February 16, 2016. as amended for VIP Hosts and VIP Supervisors on September 28, 2022

-'''

-- (3) "Basic pay" means the rate of pay negotiated by the parties to this agreement. - (4) "Bullying" means verbal or physical conduct that over a period of time, continuously and systemically: intimidates, shows hostility, threatens or offends; interferes with an employee's performance; otherwise affects others.
-Bullying conduct includes the list presented in Appendix B. - (5) "Child" wherever the word "child" is used in this agreement, it shall be deemed to include a ward of the Director of Child Protection, or a child of a spouse. - (6) "Classification Seniority" means an employee's placement date in that classification. - "Common-law spouse" includes same sex and opposite sex individuals where the employee has signed a declaration or affidavit that they have been living in a common-law relationship or have been co-habiting for at least 12 months.
-The period of co-habitation may be less than 12 months where the employee has claimed the common-law spouse's child/children for taxation purposes. - (8) "Continuous employment" means uninterrupted employment with the Employer and includes continuous employment where an employee transfers their employment from any Gateway Casinos and Entertainment Limited operation or property to the Starlight Casino and under the terms and conditions of that collective agreement; - (9) "Deoler Gomes" means those games defined in Appendix A for Dealer 1 Game to Dealer 5 Game.
-They are: Blackjack, Baccarat, Pai Gow, Roulette, Poker; Pai Gow Tiles and Craps are premium games and are paid in accordance to Appendix A. - (10) "Designated days of rest" means an employee's regular scheduled days of rest on which an employee is not ordinarily required to perform the duties of their position. - (11) "Employee" means an employee of the Employer included in the bargaining unit and is defined as one of the following: - (a) "Regular employee" means an employee who has accepted a consistent schedule (of one or more shifts) as per Clause 12.1 or Clause 15.12 and who has completed probation. - (i) "Relief Supervisor" means a member of the bargaining unit who is temporarily assigned to perform Supervisor (an excluded position) duties on a relief basis for a scheduled shift.
+(3) "Basic pay" - means the rate of pay negotiated by the parties to this agreement.

+(4) "Bullying" - means verbal or physical conduct that over a period of time, continuously and systemically: intimidates, shows hostility, threatens or offends; interferes with an employee's performance; otherwise affects others.
+Bullying conduct includes the list presented in Appendix B.

+(5) "Child" - wherever the word "child" is used in this agreement, it shall be deemed to include a ward of the Director of Child Protection, or a child of a spouse.

+(6) "Classification Seniority" - means an employee's placement date in that classification.

+(7) "Common-law spouse" - includes same sex and opposite sex individuals where the employee has signed a declaration or affidavit that they have been living in a common-law relationship or have been co-habiting for at least 12 months.
+The period of co-habitation may be less than 12 months where the employee has claimed the common-law spouse's child/children for taxation purposes.

+(8) "Continuous employment" - means uninterrupted employment with the Employer and includes continuous employment where an employee transfers their employment from any Gateway Casinos and Entertainment Limited operation or property to the Starlight Casino and under the terms and conditions of that collective agreement;

+(9) "Dealer Games" - means those games defined in Appendix A for Dealer 1 Game to Dealer 6 Game.
+They are: Blackjack, Baccarat, Pai Gow, Roulette, Poker, Craps; Pai Gow Tiles.
+Is a premium game and is paid in accordance to Appendix A.

+(10) "Designated days of rest" - means an employee's regular scheduled days of rest on which an employee is not ordinarily required to perform the duties of their position.

+(11) "Employee" - means an employee of the Employer included in the bargaining unit and is defined as one of the following:

+(a) "Regular employee" - means an employee who has accepted a consistent schedule (of one or more shifts) as per Clause 12.1 or Clause 15.7 and who has completed probation.

+(i) "Relief Supervisor" - means a member of the bargaining unit who is temporarily assigned to perform Supervisor (an excluded position) duties on a relief basis for a scheduled shift.
 They will not be subject to the provisions of Clause 11.4(e) and will continue to be a member of the bargaining unit.

-(b) "Probotionary employee" - for all departments except table games, means an employee during their first 480 hours of work or three months with the Employer provided they have worked at least 12 shifts in that three month period, whichever comes first.
+(b) "Probationary employee" - for all departments except table games, means an employee during their first 480 hours of work or three months with the Employer provided they have worked at least 12 shifts in that three month period, whichever comes first.
 Probation may be extended by mutual agreement between the Union and the Employer.